 One possible funding source for parents is through your local State Special Education Departments.
 Every year, an amount of money is allocated in the IDEIA (Individuals with Disabilities Education Improvement Act) budget to support parent involvement.
 This money can be used as stipends to attend conventions that provide education, as ours do.

 The first step is knowing how to approach them.
 First, check your state’s website (some may have an electronic application).
 If not, write an email or letter to your local director of special education (for those school districts that do not have one, write to the superintendent) asking them to sponsor your attendance as a parent to the convention using the designated IDEIA funds.
 Explain why attendance at the convention will benefit you and your child and mention that you are a member of the Williams Syndrome Association.
 Include an overall statement explaining how attending will give you access to medical and educational professionals who will be providing invaluable information not offered anywhere else.
 Print our materials describing convention: williams-syndrome.org/convention if the application allows you to attach files or send additional information.
-Our programming is not set for 2020 yet, but you can use 2018 as a model.
-Right now, it's just time to get organized, and likely too early to actually submit.
+Our programming is not quite finalized for 2020 yet, but you can use 2018 as a model.
 Check your state's deadlines.

 In addition to school districts, there are many other sources for funding within your community (especially when you know people personally).
 Possible resources include: